duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 .
 ├── Dockerfile                      # Docker file used for compiling a container.
 |                                     Modify this file if you added file, etc.
+├── Dockerfile_LEGACY               # Legacy docker setting for models generated
+|                                     prior to Tensorflow 2.0
 |
 ├── helperFncs.py                   # Helper file for all helper functions.
 ├── requirements.txt                # All required pip3 install.
+├── requirements.txt_LEGACY         # All required pip3 install for using with TF 1.x.
 ├── solution.py                     # Your actual solution
 └── submission.yaml                 # Submission configuration.
 ```